Foreman overview and concepts

 # foreman-installer

 Grub2 in Enterprise Linux 8.0-8.3 were updated to mitigate Boot Hole Vulnerability and keys of existing Enterprise Linux kernels were invalidated.
-To boot any of the affected Enterprise Linux kernel (or OS installer), you must enroll keys manually into the EFI firmware for each host:
+To boot any of the affected Enterprise Linux kernel (or operating system installer), you must enroll keys manually into the EFI firmware for each host:

 +